 - $3,623 at home

 - $625 in savings

 District of Columbia College Drivers: Mustangs vs. Minivans

 Your college student driving a minivan will result in a lower premium than if he or she drives a sports car — a reflection of the lower risk to insurers.

 Military Drivers in Washington DC

 Lots of DC residents are members of the Armed Forces.
-If you have a deployment coming up, you don’t want to let your insurance lapse accidently while you are away.
+If you have a deployment coming up, you don't want to let your insurance lapse accidentally while you are away.
 The DC DMV requires you to maintain minimum liability and uninsured motorist coverage on your vehicle if it is registered.
-However, you may want to talk with your insurance provider about suspending optional coverage like collision insurance, especially if your car won’t be used during your deployment.
+However, you may want to talk with your insurance provider about suspending optional coverage like collision insurance, especially if your car won't be used during your deployment.

 If you are a veteran, ask your insurer about discounts for veterans.
 You are also eligible to receive a DC Veteran tag for your car.
 There is no registration fee if you are a disabled veteran.
 You must offer proof of military service and honorable discharge to qualify.
-Spouses are also eligible for a Veteran tag.
+Spouses may also be eligible for a Veteran tag.

 Washington DC Service Members: